alphagov/govuk-import-export-prototype/answer/export-insurance-export-finance.markdown

 - fulfil orders by supporting working capital loans, for example by helping you buy new machinery
 - get insurance to cover you if you don't get paid

-^UKEF can't help to insure exports to EU countries (except Greece), Australia, Canada, Iceland, Japan, New Zealand, Norway, Switzerland and the USA.

 To find out more, contact:

 - one of UKEF’s regional [Export Finance Advisers](https://www.gov.uk/government/publications/uk-regional-export-finance-advisors) (you can book a free consultation)